 Which Shinkansen train can I use with JR Pass?

-Shinkansen is the infamous Japanese bullet train.
+Shinkansen is the famous Japanese bullet train.
 It is a much, much faster way to travel than taking regular train and thus is preferred mode of transport.
-While you can use most of Shinkansen using JR Pass, you cannot take Mizuho or Nozomi trains.
-During my trip, I took mostly Sakura and Haruka trains.
-You can tell the type of trains by looking at the schedule!

 Cool, so how do you use the JR Pass?